atseng202/jobly-fe/README.md

 # App Highlights
-* New uers can log in / sign up to access protected routes
+* New users can log in / sign up to access protected routes
 * Logged in users can edit their profile users
 * Logged in users can view companies and company details, which include job postings related to the company
 * Logged in users can view all jobs available or make custom queries